wnayes/vscode-git-worktrees-view/README.md

 - Change your current window to a different Git worktree in one click.
 - Open other worktrees in separate windows.
 - Remove worktrees (forced / unforced)
+- Filtering out worktrees by path or branch.
+- Grouping worktrees based on path.

 ## License